-Licence conditions to be imposed Licence condition details Crime scene condition Immediately after the person in charge of the licensed premises or a staff member becomes aware of any incident involving an act of violence causing injury to a person on the premises, the person in charge of the licensed premises and/or staff member must: (a) take all practical steps to preserve and keep intact the area where the act of violence occurred, (b) retain all material and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by NSW Police, as published from time to time on the Liquor and Gaming NSW website, (c) make direct and personal contact with NSW Police to advise it of the incident, and (d) comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred. (e) In this condition, 'staff member' means any person employed by, or acting on behalf of the licensee of the premises and includes any person who is employed to carry on security activities (eg. crowd controller or bouncer) on or about the premises.
+Licence conditions to be imposed Licence condition details CCTV The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: a. the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), b. recordings must be in digital format and at a minimum of ten (10) frames per second, c. any recorded image must specify the time and date of the recorded image, d. the system's cameras must cover the following areas: Crime Scene Preservation Immediately after the person in charge of the licensed premises or a staff member becomes aware of any incident involving an act of violence causing injury to a person on the premises, the person in charge of the licensed premises and/or staff member must: 1. take all practical steps to preserve and keep intact the area where the act of violence occurred, 2. retain all material and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by NSW Police, as published from time to time on the Liquor and Gaming NSW website, 3. make direct and personal contact with NSW Police to advise it of the incident, and 4. comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred.
+5. In this condition, 'staff member' means any person employed by, or acting on behalf of, the licensee of the premises, and includes any person who is employed to carry on security activities (eg. crowd controller or bouncer) on or about the premises.